readyready15728/misc/emacs-notes.md

 * `C-x C-b` lists buffers.
 * `C-x b` switches buffers.
 * `C-z` minimizes graphical Emacs.
+* Emacs can create "frames" (which are windows in the normal sense) but I have no desire to complicate things.
 * `M-g g` does `goto-line`.
 * Only one major mode can be active at a given time.
 * Use `C-h m` to view the documentation on the current major mode.